jklepsercyber/defender-detectionhistory-parser/README.md

 # DetectionHistory Parser

 This repo contains the open-source Python code of my Windows Defender DetectionHistory parser, and the code packaged into an executable for easy use.
+Also included are a KAPE target and module for seamless integration into your workflow.

 ## Command Line Interface